embl-cba/bard-deployment/install-k8s.md

-# Install k8s cluster #
+# Install k8s cluster locally #
 This instruction details the steps required to install a local k8s cluster for testing of BARD.
+If you have an existing k8s cluster you do not need these steps, please visit [here](deploy-bard) to deploy BARD>

 ## Requirements ##
 1. Ubuntu 22.04